 The Citizens Police Academy is held twice a year to give community residents an up-close look at what police officers do and an understanding of how the department operates.
-The spring academy meets once a week, on a week night, for 10 weeks with three field trips on Saturday.
+The academy meets once a week, on a week night, for 10 weeks with two field trips on Saturday.

 Applications for the academy are taken year-round and can be downloaded or obtained from the Mobile Police Academy, located at 1251 Virginia Street, between the hours of 8 a.m. and 4:45 p.m.